 As seasons went by with no evidence that the show was being the least bit helpful for people's personal lives, perhaps the men and women looking for love were more... encouraged to take the plunge later on, with the help of a perfect Neil Lane diamond ring.
 Juan Pablo just happened to be the Bachelor after six straight seasons of proposals, hence the shock factor when he didn't want to commit.

 But Nikki would soon find out, after that so-promising relationship ended, that it was of course all for the best.
 And she's one of many who have benefited from the Bachelor bounce.

-Nikki married longtime friend-turned-more Tyler Vanloo last month in Kansas City, Mo., having gotten engaged in January—just a little over a year after she and Juan Pablo called it quits for good.
+Nikki married longtime friend-turned-more Tyler Vanloo in October 2016 in Kansas City, Mo., having gotten engaged that January—just a little over a year after she and Juan Pablo called it quits for good.

 See, when it's right, it doesn't need to take that much time to figure out what you want.
 However, it more often than not should take more than six weeks.

 Also happily married after her Bachelor breakup is Whitney Bischoff, who stayed engaged to Chris Soules until May 2015, two months after the finale aired.
 Bischoff and Ricky Angel tied the knot in October 2017 and they welcomed a son last year.

 Maybe it's just science, as in the probability that you'll meet someone suitable and be into them enough to get married is there, the age range is about right and there truly are many fish in the sea.
 And it doesn't hurt that being on The Bachelor or Bachelorette makes you into a celebrity, perhaps even a big celebrity, at least for a little while if not necessarily forever after.